Calvin-Data-Science/data202/web/index.md

 I want to invite you into an ongoing discussion about data and society.
 Towards that end we will have one 20-minute discussion time during class each week.
 Your responsibility will be to:

 * Read or watch one or two pieces per week.
-* Write a brief (less than one page) journal entry about what you read, which might include:
+* Write a brief (less than one page) journal entry about what you read, which might include some of the following things:
   * a one-sentence summary of the article for your future self
   * a quote and your thoughts about it
   * something you found surprising or cool
-  * something you disagree with
+  * something you disagree with and/or an article that makes a counter-point
   * something you didn't understand
   * a question this raises for you
 * Be prepared to share your thoughts during class.

+Journal entries will form the main part of the Participation grade.

+To encourage you to read critically rather than memorizing details, quizzes will *not* include details from the readings.
+(Though quizzes may include something from our discussions.)

 Most of the readings will be from a worldview and perspective that is superficially quite different from what we would call a "Reformed Christian perspective".
 Part of my goal this semester is to start articulating such a perspective.
 Your thoughtful engagement in class discussions will be extremely helpful towards that end!